 Are Your Lips Peeling?
 This May Be Why

-Winter may be over, but that doesn’t mean your dry, uncomfortable lips are suddenly back to normal.
-If your lips feel dry and are peeling, you should first determine why your lips are peeling and then come up with a plan of action.
-To help steer you in the right direction, we tapped medical esthetician, SkinCeuticals ambassador, and Skincare.com consultant, Jenn Oakley for tips on what causes lips to peel, how to get rid of peeling on the lips, and how to prevent lips from peeling in the first place.
+Winter is around the corner, which means it’s almost the season for dry, chapped and peeling lips.
+This year we’re trying to get ahead of the discomfort by coming up with a preemptive plan of action.
+To help steer us in the right direction, we tapped medical esthetician and Skincare.com consultant Jenn Oakley to answer what causes lips to peel, how to get rid of peeling on the lips and how to prevent them from peeling in the first place.

-Since peeling lips are often caused by a lack of hydration, adding moisture to your pout can help tremendously.
-“I think we often forget that our lips are skin too, so we need to care and protect them as such,” says Oakley.
-Reach for hydrating lip balms, salves, and ointments and apply them liberally throughout the day.
-There’s no shortage of lip hydrators out there, which can make the selection process a bit more difficult.
-(Need a rec?
-Check out our roundup of the best lip hydrators, here.)
+Because peeling lips are often caused by a lack of hydration, adding moisture to your pout can help tremendously.
+“I think we often forget that our lips are skin, too, so we need to care and protect them as such,” says Oakley.
+Reach for hydrating lip balms, salves and ointments, and apply them liberally throughout the day.
 “With all the different lip products out there, most of which I have used at some point or another, I truly love the SkinCeuticals Antioxidant Lip Repair to help repair my dry, peeling lips.”
 This restorative lip treatment for damaged and aging lips can help fight environmental damage, in addition to soothing and rehydrating the lips’ surface.

 As mentioned, dry, peeling lips can crop up at any time regardless of season.
-Since hydration plays a pivotal role in the appearance and texture of your lips, we asked Oakley what she personally turns to year-round to help keep dry lips at bay.
+Because hydration plays a pivotal role in the appearance and texture of your lips, we asked Oakley what she personally turns to year-round to help keep dry lips at bay.
 “I love SkinCeuticals H.A.
-Intensifier, as it does such a beautiful job of amplifying hydration levels, even in the lips!” she says.
-“I use it daily underneath a lip balm with broad-spectrum protection to keep my lips protected and hydrated.”
+Intensifier, as it does such a great job of amplifying hydration levels, even in the lips.” she says.
+“I use it daily underneath a lip balm with broad-spectrum sun protection to keep my lips protected and hydrated.”

 Aside from hydrating your lips often, there are additional lifestyle factors to consider.
 Here are some best practices to ensuring your lips look and feel their best at all times:

-Do you have a tendency to lick your lips often?
-You could be making matters worse.
-The subtle act of licking your lips may provide immediate comfort to a dry pout, but that feeling of relief won’t last long.
+Licking your lips may provide immediate comfort to a dry pout, but that feeling of relief won’t last long.
 The reason being that saliva evaporates quickly and can leave your lips drier than they were originally.
-Kick the bad habit and instead reach for a lip conditioner when your lips start to feel dry.
+Kick the bad habit and, instead, reach for a lip conditioner when your lips start to feel dry.

 Did you know that breathing through your mouth can cause your lips to dry out?
-It’s true!
 Make a habit of breathing through your nose to help avoid dry, peeling lips.